rjsf-team/react-jsonschema-form/docs/validation.md

 ### Custom string formats

-[Pre-defined semantic formats](https://json-schema.org/latest/json-schema-validation.html#rfc.section.7) are limited. react-jsonschema-form adds two formats: `color` and `data-url` to support certain [alternative widgets](form-customization.md#alternative-widgets).
+[Pre-defined semantic formats](https://json-schema.org/latest/json-schema-validation.html#rfc.section.7) are limited. react-jsonschema-form adds two formats, `color` and `data-url`, to support certain [alternative widgets](form-customization.md#alternative-widgets).
 You can add formats of your own through the `customFormats` prop to your `Form` component:

 ```jsx
 const schema = {